 So, I figured the best way to start this off would be with an introduction…Hi, I am a chick in my 30s, have a house, a job, a boyfriend who has two sons from a previous marriage, and together we have a beautiful little girl.
 Yes, we had a baby out of wedlock and I often get the question, “when are you two going to get married?”
 The answer is, we are NOT.
 Which brings me to the question, “what is marriage, really?”
 Why do people get married?
 This is something I have pondered for a very long time.
 A friend of mine recently got married.
 Before this she was struggling to find a good place to buy rings.
-I told her to look at a different jewellers.
+Many people find that there is one aspect of planning a wedding that they find difficult.
+It makes sense though, considering this is a special day, everything needs to be perfect.
+The same sort of situation goes for finding the perfect dress too.
+If you are struggling to make this decision, click to visit site, as doing some research may make it a lot less stressful when it comes to deciding on a dress.
+Anyway, for the ring, I told her to look at a different jewellers.
 She then decided to get it from elegantgems.ie created custom jewellery, and Jewellery remodelling.

 I was never that little girl who sat and stared at the clouds, daydreaming about the day she will meet her prince charming and get married, what the wedding would be like…flowers, dancing, the sparkly white wedding dress…Even as I matured, met new people, spent time in long-term relationships, the idea of a wedding seemed to seep further and further into the cracks.
+I’m quite a romantic person and I always love looking at short love quotes to help me describe how I’m feeling to my partner, but marriage doesn’t appeal to me.
 I am sure many of you are thinking, “she must have come from a broken home, or had a difficult upbringing.”
 The truth is, I had the complete opposite.
 I grew up with two of the most amazing, caring, and supportive parents anyone could ask for, who were married my entire childhood and displayed nothing but love and affection for one another.

 As time passed and the divorce rate increasingly grew (and continues to grow), my attitude changed from “I don’t want to get married” to “I don’t ever want to get divorced!”
 Half of my family members are now divorced, four of my closest friends are divorced, and my parents who were married for 30-years are now divorced…I mean come on, what is the point of getting married these days.
 What does a marriage really mean anymore?